MP Estate Planning UK

 Strategies for Reducing Inheritance Tax

-There are several strategies you can employ to reduce your Inheritance Tax liability through gifting:
+There are several strategies you can employ to reduce your IHT liability through gifting:

-• Make gifts to your spouse: Transfers between spouses are generally exempt from Inheritance Tax.
+• Make gifts to your spouse: Transfers between spouses are unlimited and completely exempt from IHT.

-It’s essential to keep records of your gifts, as these will be needed when calculating your Inheritance Tax liability.
+It’s essential to keep detailed records of all gifts, including dates, amounts, and recipients.
+These records will be needed by your executors when calculating any IHT due on your estate.

 Financial Implications of Gifting

-While gifting can reduce your Inheritance Tax liability, there are financial implications to consider:
+While gifting can reduce your IHT liability, there are important financial implications to consider:

-By carefully planning your gifts and understanding the implications, you can make the most of your gift allowances and reduce your Inheritance Tax liability.
+By carefully planning your gifts within the rules and understanding the implications, you can make the most of the available allowances and genuinely reduce your Inheritance Tax exposure.
+As always, specialist advice is recommended to ensure your gifting strategy works alongside your broader estate plan.

 Changes to Inheritance Tax Legislation